soimort/hit-and-run/README.md

   sys		0m0.000s
 ```

-A *pid* is displayed when timekeeping the program.
-This process **will not be killed even if you terminate `run` manually**.
-As it still runs in the background, you may choose to either let it go and finish, or `kill` it explicitly.

 ## Demo

 Measure the running time of computing the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function) `A(3,12)` recursively in Java and C++: